TheFarDoor/Game-Project/README.md

-Navigate to https://peanutsproduction.github.io/Game-Prototype/ for WebGL build of game.
+Navigate to https://peanutsproduction.itch.io/elemental-clash for itch.io build of game.

 Welcome to Elemental Clash!!!